raspberrypilearning/amazing-image-identifier/en/step_6.md

 ## Build a command line tool
 A command line tool is a program that is intended to run in the command prompt, or terminal, of your computer.
 It accepts user inputs, does something with them, and produces outputs.
-In the case of this project, that could be a tool that identifies an image, or takes that identification and uses it to fetch information from the web, or do any other task you can think of.
+In the case of this project, a command line tool could identify an image or take that identification and use it to fetch information from the web, or it could do any other task you like.

 ### Parsing arguments
-The only specialised piece of code you’ll need to write a command line tool is code to parse those arguments and make them accessible to your program.
+The only specialised piece of code needed to write a command line tool is code to parse those arguments and make them accessible to your program.

-To parse arguments, Python uses the argparse library, which comes built-in to the language.
-While there is a lot you can do with this library, this project will only address a small number of the features that are likely to be of the most use to you.
-If you want, you can learn more about the library by reading [its documentation](https://docs.python.org/3/library/argparse.html).
+To parse arguments, Python uses the argparse library, which is built in to the language.
+While there is a lot you can do with this library, this project only addresses a small number of the features that are likely to be of the most use to you.
+If you want to learn more about the library, you can read [its documentation](https://docs.python.org/3/library/argparse.html).

 --- collapse ---
 ---